Kirkpatrick Model of Training Evaluation

-This article provides a practical explanation of the Kirkpatrick Model of Training Evaluation.
-After reading, you will understand the basic concepts of this powerful assessment tool.
+Kirkpatrick Model of Training Evaluation: this article provides a practical explanation of the Kirkpatrick Model of Training Evaluation.
+Highlights include: what the Kirkpatrick model of Training Evaluation is, what the four level of training evaluation are, how to use the model and an introduction to the Kirkpatrick New World Model.
+After reading, you will understand the basic concepts of this assessment tool.
+Enjoy reading!

 What is the Kirkpatrick Model of Training Evaluation?